rwblokzijl/Msc-thesis-EuroToken/thesis.md

 - Mechanisms to hide the details of any transaction
 - Mechanisms to bind network properties and rules to a democratic mechanism

+System invariants:

+- The market equivalence invariant - The amount of euro + EuroToken on the market must never be changed because of a system transaction. (the EuroToken shouldn't change euro supply)

 # State of the art

 Digital currencies